tprabaka/objectTrackingCCN/README.md

 `python app.py`

 Then in the command it will the show the link in which the projecct is running it should mostly be this website address.
-Cross check woth console to see the correcct URL.
+Cross check with the console to see the correct URL.

 `http://0.0.0.0:8080`